initmahesh/MLAI-community-labs/README.md

 - Finally, `py edge_to_blob.py`

 # Using the scraper
-If you wish to train the model with your own data you can use the provided scraper which uses silenium to scrape images from the internet.
-Refer this readme to know how to set up and run the provided scraper. `silenium readme link here`
+If you wish to train the model with your own data you can use the provided scraper which uses a third party service `Serpapi` to download HD images from the inrernet.
+Refer this readme to know how to set up and run the provided scraper. `serpapi readme link here`

 # Training your own ML model
 You can also train the Model using Azure custom vision and cognitive service.
 Follow these steps to train the ML model.